zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 * Won't require any authentication FOR NOW.
 * WILL run on your local machine FOR NOW.
-* Those things means the system WILL BE VERY INSECURE FOR NOW.
+* Those things mean the system WILL BE VERY INSECURE FOR NOW.
 * But we will deal with that later.

 BTW, You have already hired someone to finish the GUI.